 A fireplace adds character and value to your home.
-When homebuyers imagine their dream home, it typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or getting comfy around a cozy fire.
+When homebuyers imagine their dream home, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating system or getting comfy around a cozy fire.

 It’s hard to resist the charm of of a toasty fire, but how do you decide between a gas or wood burning fireplace?
 There are many points to consider when deciding how to make sure your home stays warm through those cold, winter months.